 An exciting and mysterious thriller which I would recommend.

-The Final Curtain was a gripping story that captured my attention with its raw psychological drama.
+The Wayward Wife was a gripping story that captured my attention with its raw psychological drama.
 The characters and their stories were both very well written.
 There were some very intense and graphic aspects of this book.
 However, these were appropriate to the setting and the subject matter I felt.
 Overall, this was an exciting and mysterious thriller which I would recommend.

 By George Wilder Jr.

 Beautifully and very well written.
 Good formatting.
-David Fisher is about as good as a storyteller can be.
+Dale Stevens is about as good as a storyteller can be.
 This is one damn good page turner.
 There is no doubt, Fisher has a pulse on what most America readers want.
 This is a wonder read, this is a wonderful story.
 Highly Recommended.

 Interesting story.
 It kept you reading to see what was going to happen next.
 Surprise ending.
 Would recommend reading it.